Tuesday of Week 3 of Lent – First Reading

 They beg to be treated with mercy and gentleness.
 They at least hope that a truly repentant heart will win God’s forgiveness, and they put themselves totally at the feet of God’s mercy and compassion.

-Note: These verses from the Song of the Three Men in the Fiery Furnace are found only in the Greek text of the Old Testament, not the Hebrew text.
-Hence, they are not quoted in most non-Catholic bibles.
-Although we only have the Greek text, it is believed that the original was in Aramaic or Hebrew, and hence is included in our Bible.
+*Note: These verses from the Song of the Three Men in the Fiery Furnace are found only in the Greek text of the Old Testament, not the Hebrew text.
+Hence, they are not quoted in most non-Catholic Bibles.
+Although we only have the Greek text, it is believed that the original was in Aramaic or Hebrew, and hence is included in Catholic Bibles.